FerretDB/FerretDB/CONTRIBUTING.md

 1. Install development tools with `task init`.
 2. Download required Docker images with `task env-pull`.
 3. Start the development environment with `task env-up`.
-   This will start PostgreSQL and MongoDB containers, filling them with identical sets of test data.
 4. Run all tests in another terminal window with `task test`.
 5. Start FerretDB with `task run`.
    This will start it in a development mode where all requests are handled by FerretDB, but also routed to MongoDB.